benjithorpe/csslite/README.md

 ### Why use it

-CSSLite is lightweight, minimal and simple.
-It styles raw HTML elements (and offers a few additions _with classes_) and provides a responsive grid.
+CSSLite is lightweight, minimal and simple to get started with.
+It styles raw HTML elements (also offers a few additions _with some classes_) and provides a responsive grid.
 Nothing more.

-- Around _N_ lines of CSS unminified and with comments
+- Around 250+ lines of CSS unminified and with comments
 - It's simple to get started with.
 - It's Opensource!
 - Change anything in the stylesheet to suit your comfort.